123kiran17/123kiran17/README.md

 ## About me :mortar_board:
-I am a student, currently studying in Amity University Mumbai.
+I am a student from Amity University Mumbai.
 I'm fascinated with Artificial Intelligence and Machine Learning technologies 😍.
 This love has helped me develop a very good technological mindset, and given me the curiosity to learn more.
 I firmly believe that **Knowledge is the eye of desire and can become the pilot of the soul**. 🧠

 ## What I know :computer:
 - **Programming Languages (Data Structures & Algorithms)**